 These transactions include, but are not limited to, employee benefits provided through the Company's benefit plans, insurance plans, leased office space, certain administrative salaries, management due diligence, recurring management consulting, and accounting, tax, legal, or technology services.
 Amounts billed under these arrangements are based on services provided, departmental usage, or headcount, which are considered reasonable by management.
-As such, the accompanying condensed consolidated financial statements include costs that have been incurred by the Company and then directly billed or allocated to affiliates, and costs that have been incurred by our affiliates and then directly billed or allocated to us, and are recorded net in general and administrative expense on the condensed consolidated statements of operations with a corresponding accounts receivable-affiliates or accounts payable -affiliates, respectively, recorded in the consolidated balance sheets.
-Additionally, the Company enters into transactions with certain affiliates for sales or purchases of natural gas and electricity, which are recorded in retail revenues, retail cost of revenues, and net asset optimization revenues in the condensed consolidated statements of operations accounts receivable-affiliate or accounts payable-affiliate in the consolidated balance sheets.
-The allocations and related estimates and assumptions are described more fully in Note 13 "Transactions with Affiliates."
+As such, the accompanying condensed consolidated financial statements include costs that have been incurred by the Company and then directly billed or allocated to affiliates, and costs that have been incurred by our affiliates and then directly billed or allocated to us, and are recorded net in general and administrative expense on the condensed consolidated statements of operations with a corresponding accounts receivable-affiliates or accounts payable -affiliates, respectively, recorded in the condensed of natural gas and electricity, which are recorded in retail revenues, retail cost of revenues, and net asset optimization revenues in the condensed consolidated balance sheets.
+The allocations and related estimates and assumptions are described more fully in Note 14 "Transactions with Affiliates."